Universal Credit campaign

 Taking action now

-Tell your MP to oppose restriction Universal Credit.
+Tell your MP to oppose cuts to Universal Credit.

-The health element (currently called the limited capability for work and work-related activity (LCWRA) element) is for claimants unable to work due to health issues.
+The health element (currently called the limited capability for work and work-related activity (LCWRA) element) is for claimants unable to work due complex disabilities.

 In March 2025, the government set out plans to remove access to this addition for most young adults aged 16 – 21.
 This proposal would mean:

 This is not a policy that should be implemented.
 It is not a proposal that Contact could support in any way.
-Read our full response.
+Read our briefing that explains the issue in full and our response to the Government’s Pathways to Work green paper consultation.

 More on our Universal Credit campaign